EVERYTHING YOU NEED TO KNOW

 How does an estate sale company work?

-First, you will sign an estate sale contract which outlines how the sale will be conducted, what will be sold, and when you will be paid.
+First, you will sign an estate sale contract which outlines how the sale will be conducted, what will be sold, the fees, and when you will be paid.

 Next, the estate sale service will begin the process of organizing and inventorying the contents.
 This will include making items as presentable as possible and taking professional photographs.

 The estate sale company will then begin marketing the sale.
 The entire process is usually completed fairly quickly.
 Once items are sold, you will be presented with an itemized list of all sales, along with a check.
 Post sale, most good estate liquidators will pay you within 15 days, if not sooner.